MatrixAI/Polykey-Docs/Home.md

 PolyKey is decentralised distributed peer to peer (P2P) secret sharing & secret management system.
 It is intended to be used by both humans and machines.
-It synthesise a unified workflow between interctive password management and infrastructure key management.
+It synthesise a unified workflow between interactive password management and infrastructure key management.

 This project PolyKey (library) is the core library for running PolyKey.
 It